 Don’t worry, it’s happened to me too.
-But, there are some techniques to help ensure your success.
+But, there are some bucket list tips and techniques to help ensure your success.
+Here are the best ways to achieve your goals:

 1. Be Accountable